danilobarion1986/sequel-asterisk-hunter/README.md

 ## Usage

 The extension needs to be initialized by the Sequel extension interface.
-The simplest way to configure it globally is adding this line to the initializer:
+The simplest way to configure it globally is by adding this line to the initializer:

 ```ruby
 Sequel.extension :asterisk_hunter